BrianInGermany/oldcardgames/content/_posts/en/2023-03-17-farmers_bridge.markdown

 If they hit their target, this earns them 10 points plus the number they bid.
 E.G.
-- I bid 3 and take 3 tricks: I get 13 points.
+- Bid 3 and take 3 tricks: get 13 points.
-- I bid 0 and take 0 tricks: I get 10 points
+- Bid 0 and take 0 tricks: get 10 points

 If you miss your target, you get the difference in negative!
 E.G.
-- I bid 3 and take 2 tricks: I get -1 points.
+- Bid 3 and take 2 tricks: get -1 points.
-- I bid 5 and take 2 tricks: I get -3 points.
+- Bid 5 and take 2 tricks: get -3 points.
-- I bid 1 and take 4 tricks: I get -3 points.
+- Bid 1 and take 4 tricks: get -3 points.

 Here is an example of a short round with three people: